bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 Using TriforceAFL, we built a Linux syscall fuzzer (TriforceLinuxSyscallFuzzer).
 We'll have a whitepaper coming out soon detailing how we built it, how we generated test cases, how it works, and analyzing the bugs it found.

 ## What's missing?
-*   There is no testsuite care about the porting of libc and kernel
+*   No testsuite care about the porting of libc and kernel
-*   There is no full unit test for syscall
+*   No full unit test for syscall

 ???
 *   The developer who do the port is care about both kernel and libc